 All the major waste contracts, Landfill, Organic Waste Treatment, Mixed Dry Recyclates, Bring Bank Collection Services and Street Sweepings, were able to operate satisfactorily during the year.
-From a financial point of view, contract income was up £1.7m year on year, £34.6m compared to £32.9m.
+From a financial point of view, contract income was up £8.1m year on year, £42.7m compared to £34.6m.
+This was a significant increase in the year and was largely as a result of a new contract for Residual Waste being procured partway through the year.